x091204/DevOps-Task-API/README.md

 # DevOps-Task-API 🚀

-A To-Do web application built with **Flask**, **MySQL**, HTML, and CSS — used as a hands-on project to learn and implement real-world DevOps tools and practices.
+A two-tier To-Do web application built with **Flask** and **MySQL** — used as a hands-on project to learn and implement real-world DevOps tools and practices.

 > Instead of just watching tutorials, I built something real and applied every DevOps tool I learn directly to a working project.